EDINBURGH FOLK CLUB ...

 Edinburgh FC chair ... email: John Barrow

 m: +44(0)7968 131 737

 Click here to email items for inclusion in the club's monthly newsletter.

 ANNUAL SONG WRITING COMPETITION

 EFC's annual Song Writing Competition will take place 29th May 2019.

 All entries must be emailed to this address, by the deadline (to be announced).
-At the AGM we discussed some refinements to the process which will be finalised before the end of 2018.
-Go to the competition's webpage via this link to see the rules and procedures that have applied until now
+Go to the competition's webpage via this link to see the rules and procedures.

 NB: All entries are to be submitted via email.